ivanpanshin/hist_cancer/README.md

 ## Inference
-If trained weights are prepared, you can create files that contains predictions for test set using testing config files from configs directory.
+If trained weights are prepared, you can create files that contain predictions for test set using testing config files from configs directory.

 In order to inference a single model run:
 ```
 $ python inference.py --config_name configs/test_single_model.yml
 ```
-In order to blend (simple mean) several models run:
+In order to inference a blend (simple mean) of several models run:
 ```
 $ python inference.py --config_name configs/test_blend.yml
 ```